Camp And Youth Development Outcomes

 Peter Scales, Ph.D., is a senior fellow with the Search Institute in Minneapolis.
 A noted educator, author, and psychologist, Dr. Scales says, "Camp is one of the few institutions where young people can experience and satisfy their need for physical activity, creative expression and true participation in a community environment.
 Most schools don't satisfy all these needs."

 In recent years camps have put a greater emphasis on what leaders in the child development field have been saying about the needs of children today.
 Camp activities and group living in a natural environment are the tools used to create camp communities that provide for successful, healthy development and a place where having fun is a daily criterion.
 In such a structured environment, children interact with positive role models who have time to listen, talk, relax, and reflect.
 They learn to work together, make choices, take responsibility, develop creative skills, build independence and self-reliance, and gain confidence.
 All are necessary steps on a child's path to a healthy, productive life.

-While fees to attend camp vary, the average weekly fee for resident camps ranges from $325 to $780 per week, and the average day camp fee is $100 to $275 per week, and can be as low as $75 per week.
-Nearly 90% ACA-accredited camps offer some level of financial assistance to over one million children who are from economically deprived families, have special medical needs or have special situations that might preclude them from attending camp.
+While fees to attend camp vary, the average weekly fee for resident camps ranges from $200 to over $1500 per week, and the average day camp fee is $100 to $275 per week, and can be as low as $75 per week.
+Approximately 93% ACA-accredited camps offer some level of financial assistance to over one million children who are from economically deprived families, have special medical needs or have special situations that might preclude them from attending camp.